 6. Talk to Your Program Advisor

 Finally, if you find that you’re still struggling with work-life balance, reach out to your program advisor!
-They’re an excellent resource for you to lean on and more than happy to share resources and information to help you budget your time and keep on track with your studies.
+They’re an excellent resource for you to lean on and are more than happy to share resources and information to help you budget your time and keep on track with your studies.